Calorique

 Ignoring the posterior chain.
 Most beginners love bench press and bicep curls.
 The posterior chain — hamstrings, glutes, erector spinae, rear delts, and upper back — is the structural foundation of the body and the source of most athletic power.
 Neglecting it creates postural imbalances and dramatically increases injury risk.
 Your pulling volume should equal or exceed your pushing volume.

 No warm-up.
 A proper warm-up increases core temperature, improves neuromuscular activation, and reduces injury risk.
-ACSM recommends a 5-minute general warm-up (light cardio) followed by movement-specific warm-up sets at 40%, 60%, and 75% of working weight before your first heavy set.
-Skipping warm-up sets to "save time" is the most reliable way to leave the gym on a stretcher.
+Use a 5-minute general warm-up (light cardio) followed by movement-specific warm-up sets at roughly 40%, 60%, and 75% of working weight before your first heavy set.
+Skipping warm-up sets to "save time" is one of the easiest ways to turn a manageable session into avoidable joint pain or technique breakdown.

 Under-eating carbohydrates.
 The low-carb trend has created a generation of strength trainees who wonder why they feel exhausted three sets into their workout.
 Carbohydrates are the primary fuel source for high-intensity resistance training.
 A 2019 position stand from the International Society of Sports Nutrition (ISSN) recommends 3 to 5 g/kg/day of carbohydrates for moderate-intensity resistance training.
 For a 75 kg beginner, that is 225 to 375g — far more than most low-carb diets provide.